Embassy of Russia, Dublin

-History
+The Embassy of Russia in Dublin is the diplomatic mission of the Russian Federation to Ireland.
+The embassy is on a 5.5 acre site on Orwell Road.
+Despite the small number of Russians in Ireland, Russia has the third-largest embassy staff in the country.
+Irish security sources believe the GRU and SVR operate out of the embassy, and it is regarded as a hub for Russian intelligence-gathering and influence operations in western Europe.

 Soviet era

-In 1973 the government of the Republic of Ireland decided to open diplomatic relations with the Soviet Union despite the objections of then Defence Minister Paddy Donegan, who was concerned that many embassy staff could be spies.
+In 1973 the government of Ireland decided to open diplomatic relations with the Soviet Union despite the objections of then Defence Minister Paddy Donegan, who was concerned that many embassy staff could be spies.

-1983 expulsions

 In 1983 three Soviet diplomats were expelled from Ireland.
 Taoiseach Garret FitzGerald asked Minister of State at the Department of Foreign Affairs Jim O'Keeffe to tell the three diplomats - Guennadi Saline (First secretary of the Soviet Embassy in Dublin), Viktor Lipassov and his wife Evdokia - that they had to leave.
 Speculation in Irish media at the time was that it was connected to the IRA, but years later it was revealed that it concerned attempts to gather information on United States military via a double agent met in the Stillorgan Shopping Center.

-Post Soviet era
+Putin era

+In February 2011, for the first time since 1983, the Irish government expelled a Russian diplomat based in Dublin after an investigation by the Garda Special Detective Unit which found that the identities of six Irish citizens had been stolen and used as cover for Russian spies found to have been working in the United States.

 Planned expansion

-In 2015 planning permission had been granted by Dún Laoghaire–Rathdown County Council to expand the Russian embassy.
+In 2015, the Russian embassy requested and was granted planning permission from Dún Laoghaire–Rathdown County Council to make the embassy four times bigger.

-In March 2020 then Minister for Housing Eoghan Murphy was summoned to a top secret meeting with senior defence and security officials.
-Closer examination of the plans had caused concern and the government had recently passed legislation to allow blocking of planning permission on national security grounds.
-On 4 March 2020 Eoghan Murphy signed an order to revoke part of the planning permission granted to the embassy.
+In March 2020 then Minister for Housing, Eoghan Murphy, was summoned to a top secret meeting with senior defence and security officials.
+A closer look at the plans had raised concern.
+The embassy had applied to build an underground car park and a large underground complex, marked for storage and plant use, despite there being "plenty of room" to build above ground.
+The underground complex was to include twenty store rooms, thirteen toilets, ten power plant rooms, and four rooms with no description.
+Security sources warned that this could be used by Russian military intelligence and was ideal for storing computer servers for use in data mining, troll farming and launching online "influence" operations.
+Murphy signed an order to revoke part of the planning permission, on grounds that it could threaten national security.

-Allegations of intelligence gathering

-Irish security sources have stated that they believe the GRU and SVR operate out of the embassy.

-2022 invasion of Ukraine
+Russian invasion of Ukraine

-After the Russian government invaded Ukraine in February 2022, hundreds of people protested outside the embassy.

-On 7 March 2022 a truck was driven into the gates of the embassy.
-A man was arrested.